 As the war continued unabated into the following year, the All-Ireland champions travelled to Tralee, their provincial and national titles on the line.
 It was hubris however, rather than any political interferences that almost put a premature end to Cork’s hurling season.
 The Cork Examiner dismissed the host’s chances of an upset, writing that Kerry had been “for many years, rather backward in this department of the national pastime”.
 As such, an encouraging display by the Kingdom “caused grave anxiety to the Cork team and their supporters.”
 Despite being two points down at half-time and seemingly “hindered by an oval-shaped pitch”, Cork recovered to win on a scoreline of 2-5 to 2-2.
 Job done.
 The winners of Limerick and Tipperary awaited them in the decider.

 By August however , the conflict in Munster was escalating apace.
-A day before Limerick defeated Tipperary in the other semi-final, Volunteers from the East Limerick Brigade joined forces with the Second Cork Brigade to ambush an eight-man foot patrol near Kildorrery, fatally wounding one.
+A day before Limerick were due to play Tipperary in the other semi-final, Volunteers from the East Limerick Brigade joined forces with the Second Cork Brigade to ambush an eight-man foot patrol near Kildorrery, fatally wounding one.
+The next day, four Tipperary men were arrested in Fermoy as they made their way to Cork for the game.
+The match itself, was due to to be played at the Cork Athletic Grounds.
+However when officials went to open the grounds, they found the turnstiles occupied by machine-gunners who fired over their heads, forcing them to retreat.
+Unperturbed, the players and spectators made their way to Riverstown, where Limerick recorded a comfortable victory.
 The following Thursday, the Lord Mayor of Cork, Terence MacSwiney was arrested as he presided over a staff meeting of the Cork No.1 Brigade of the I.R.A at City Hall.
 Charged with the possession of “documents likely to cause disaffection to his Majesty”, MacSwiney immediately joined a hunger strike that was already underway in Cork Gaol.

 By this stage, prisoners in Cork Gaol were more than two weeks into their hunger strike and in seemingly perilous condition, to such an extent it was reported that “removal, in lorries, to a barracks, might prove fatal”.
-The perishing men included Joseph Kenny from Grenagh, Joseph Murphy from the Pouladuff Road who hurled with the Plunkett’s Club in Togher and Michael Fitzgerald, a G.A.A playing member with Fermoy.
+The perishing men included Joseph Kenny from Grenagh (great-grandfather of future Cork hurler Tom), Joseph Murphy from the Pouladuff Road who hurled with the Plunkett’s Club in Togher and Michael Fitzgerald, a G.A.A playing member with Fermoy.
 A cohort of five Limerick natives, namely Christopher Upton, Michael Reilly, John Hennessy and John and Peter Crowley were also among the hunger strikers in Cork.

 On the Friday night, the Cork Selection Committee held an emergency meeting.
 There, the decision was made that “in view of the treatment being meted out to the Lord Mayor and other political prisoners by the British government, and especially the exceedingly perilous condition of these patriots at the present time, that the Cork team would not travel to Thurles to fulfil the engagement with Limerick in the Munster hurling final.
 It is felt that this decision will have approval of not only the Gaels of Cork City and County, but also the approval of the Gaels of Limerick City and County and every part of the country”.
 A wire was sent to Limerick, intimating Cork’s stance.
 As expected, Limerick replied, approving of their decision and agreeing to the postponement.